- Accountable Care/Hospital-Physician Integration

 - 2003, California

 Karl Schmitz is a partner in the Business Department of Hooper, Lundy & Bookman, P.C.
 Mr. Schmitz has advised a wide variety of health care providers on business, general corporate and regulatory matters, including hospitals, individual physicians, physician groups, independent physician associations, health care consultants, management organizations and investors in health care businesses.
 A significant portion of his practice has focused on the merger and acquisition of health care businesses, including the purchase, sale and leasing of health care facilities, such as hospitals, skilled nursing facilities, ambulatory surgery centers and pharmacies.
 Mr. Schmitz also has extensive experience advising clients on consolidation and alignment strategies, including the formation of medical foundations and other organizational affiliations.
 He has represented for-profit and non-profit corporations, as well as county and local health care districts.
+He is also a member of the firm's Fraud & Abuse Practice Group.

 Mr. Schmitz also is experienced in the formation of business entities, raising capital through private offerings and syndications, and other general corporate matters.
 He regularly advises clients on contractual matters, such as the development of professional service agreements, coverage agreements, medical directorships and consulting agreements.
 As such, his practice involves counseling clients on both federal and state regulatory matters such as anti-kickback and physician self-referral laws and state prohibitions against the corporate practice of medicine.